UN Envoy Urges More Support For Syria As 400,000 Syrian Refugees Return From Lebanon

 Date

-(MENAFN- IANS) Damascus, Nov 24 (IANS) United Nations Special Envoy for Syria Geir Pedersen called here on Sunday for boosting funding for Syria, as more than 400,000 Syrian refugees have returned from Lebanon, placing a significant burden on the nation's resources.
+DAMASCUS, Nov 25 (NNN-SANA) – United Nations Special Envoy for Syria, Geir Pedersen, called here yesterday, to boost funding for Syria, as more than 400,000 Syrian refugees have returned from Lebanon, placing a significant burden on the nation's resources.

 Legal Disclaimer: